Matterhorn: Masked Time-to-First-Spike Encoding by Reassigning the Silent State for Sparse and Energy-Efficient Spiking Transformers: Results

 \subsection{GLUE Benchmark Performance}

 As detailed in Table~\ref{tbl:glue_performance_avg}, our proposed M-TTFS-based Matterhorn establishes a state-of-the-art accuracy among spiking transformers, both with and without the dead zone constraint ($k=1$ and $k=0$).
 When compared to existing 1-bit baselines with comparable parameter counts, Matterhorn consistently outperforms the previous leading method, Spiking Otters~\cite{yan2025otters}.
-Specifically, with a dead zone radius of $k=0$, it achieves an average accuracy of 85.87\% (a 2.65\% improvement), and maintains a 1.42\% lead even under the stricter sparsity constraint of $k=1$ (84.64\%).
-On the challenging RTE task, Matterhorn ($k=0$) reaches 72.56\%, exceeding Spiking Otters by over 3.6\% and approaching the performance of the full-precision BERT baseline.
-Furthermore, despite its reduced size, Matterhorn ($k=0$) surpasses larger spiking baselines, outperforming the 50M-parameter SpikingBERT (80.83\%) by 5.04\%.
+Specifically, with a dead zone radius of $k=0$, it achieves an average score of 85.87 (a 2.65-percentage-point improvement), and maintains a 1.42-point lead even under the stricter sparsity constraint of $k=1$ (84.64).
+On the challenging RTE task, Matterhorn ($k=0$) reaches 72.56\%, exceeding Spiking Otters by over 3.6 percentage points and approaching the performance of the full-precision BERT baseline.
+Furthermore, despite its reduced size, Matterhorn ($k=0$) surpasses larger spiking baselines, outperforming the 50M-parameter SpikingBERT (80.83\%) by 5.04 points.